-Here’s a bit more detail: the contamination in question cannot be lead-based paint, asbestos, or radiological, the property must be acquired after July 1, 2016, the property cannot be subject to regulations under the Nuclear Energy Development and Radiation Control Act, and the property cannot be eligible for underground storage tank or drycleaning funds.
+The contamination in question cannot be lead-based paint, asbestos, or radiological.
+The property must be acquired after July 1, 2016.
+The property cannot be subject to regulations under the Nuclear Energy Development and Radiation Control Act.
+Also the property cannot be eligible for underground storage tank or dry cleaning funds.

 A couple other items worth noting, the purchaser cannot be part of previous ownership, including family relationships, that has caused the contamination, the purchaser cannot currently own the property, and the purchaser cannot provide indemnification to the current owner.